rafamartinezquiles/yolov11-explainable-ai/README.md

 Executing this command yields several key results.
 First, it provides the average times in milliseconds for preprocessing, inference, and postprocessing, offering insights into the model's efficiency.
 Additionally, it outputs the total number of tags detected during the process.
 Finally, it generates a folder containing all the detected tags in .txt format, which can be used subsequently to calculate the desired evaluation metrics.

 ## Evaluation Metrics
+For evaluating the performance of our model trained on this dataset, the following evaluation metrics are appropriate and their meaning will be the following.

+### Mean Average Precision (mAP)
+mAP is the standard metric for object detection tasks, summarizing the precision-recall curve for each class in the dataset.
+It provides a comprehensive view of the model’s ability to balance precision and recall.
+In the context of our dataset, mAP would quantify the effectiveness of the model in accurately detecting objects like pedestrians, cars, bikers, and traffic lights across all 11 classes.
+That is why we are going to calculate it at multiple Intersection over Union (IoU) thresholds (0.5 and 0.75) to demonstrate how well the model handles detection accuracy under varying levels of localization stringency.